 Most Affordable Ways to Accept Credit Card Payments Online

-Retailers and most other online businesses need to be able to accept both traditional credit card as well as debit card payments, as shoppers aren’t likely to go through the hassle of providing their banking information for a one-time ACH transaction.
+Retailers and most other online businesses need to be able to accept both traditional credit card and debit card payments, as shoppers aren’t likely to go through the hassle of providing their banking information for a one-time ACH transaction.

 If you’re a retail business needing to accept credit cards online to sell products, the most straightforward and economical option may be to use an ecommerce platform or website builder with built-in payment processing.
 Opting for an ecommerce store with integrated payments simplifies the process of setting up and managing your store.
 It also allows you to collect and act on more detailed information about your customers.

-The most affordable online store solutions with built-in payment processing include:
+The most affordable online store solutions with built-in payment processing include the following:

 - Square: Free online store with low-cost transaction fees, best for brick-and-mortar businesses wanting to accept payments online.
 Online transaction fees are 2.9% plus 30 cents.